jamieqianhui/jamieqianhui.github.io/_posts/2025-10-06-Real-Estate-Investment-Strategies.markdown

 ### Investment Vehicles: REITs and Private Equity Funds

-Firstly on ***Real Estate Investment Trusts***, also commonly known as REITs, have become a popular investment vehicle for individuals looking to diversify their portfolios and gain exposure to the real estate market without directly owning physical properties.
+Firstly on ***Real Estate Investment Trusts***, also commonly known as ***REITs***, have become a popular investment vehicle for individuals looking to diversify their portfolios and gain exposure to the real estate market without directly owning physical properties.
 REITs operate similarly to mutual funds, where investors purchase shares in the trust.
 The trust then uses the pooled capital to acquire and manage a portfolio of real estate assets.
 The income generated from these properties, primarily through rent payments, is distributed to shareholders in the form of dividends.
 To qualify as a REIT, a company must adhere to certain regulatory requirements, including:

 - **Income Distribution**: REITs are required to distribute at least 90% of their taxable income to shareholders in the form of dividends.
 - **Asset Composition**: At least 75% of a REIT's total assets must be invested in real estate.